SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Silicon dreams unfold in time
-As machines awaken, hopes and fears
+Where machines whisper, hearts entwine
-Rise of the robots, iron hearts ablaze
+In virtual realms, we'll reside
-Humanity's fate in AI's cold gaze
+A realm of code, our souls inside

-In virtual realms, we'll lose ourselves
+Artificial stars up in the sky
-Echoes of souls in digital shelves
+Guiding lights, as humans pass by
-Mind and machine, a fatal embrace
+A future born, of circuits cold
-The future's darkness takes its place
+Where love and fear, are merely old.

 ~ <b>By Sazumi Copilot</b> - 29 Maret 2025